 The amount of damage to your kidneys is categorized by five stages.

-Stage 5 chronic kidney failure is also referred to as end–stage kidney disease, wherein there is total or near–total loss of kidney function.
+Stage 5 chronic kidney failure is also referred to as end–stage kidney disease, where there is total or near–total loss of kidney function.
 As CKD progresses through the five stages, it eventually leads to kidney failure, which requires dialysis or a kidney transplant to maintain life.
-Having your kidneys checked and treated appropriately – particularly if you are at high risk – can keep CKD from getting worse.
-Taking medicines and making some lifestyle changes can help you manage your disease and feel better.